The Simien Mountains National Park, a UNESCO World Heritage Site, is a rugged and remote chain of mountains that stretches across northern Ethiopia.

 Arranging a Hiking Trip in the Simien Mountains

-As we’ve mentioned previously, there are a couple different ways you can arrange a hiking trip in the Simien Mountains.
+As we’ve mentioned previously, there are a couple of different ways you can arrange a hiking trip in the Simien Mountains.
 It all depends on you and how you want your trip to be.

 Book with a company in advance

-Many large tour companies offer Simien Mountain hiking options on their Ethiopia itineraries.
+Many large tour companies offer Simien Mountain hiking options on their Ethiopian itineraries.
 This is the most popular way that people come to hike in this special place.
 Be sure that you select an itinerary that gives you at least 2 days, many of these will stay at the Simien Lodge and drive you out to various trailheads for day hikes

 Book from a hotel in Gondar

 No matter where you are staying, your hotel/hostel/guesthouse in Gondar can arrange a small group or private hiking trip in the Simien Mountains.
-Prices are going to be pretty fixed, because of park costs, but we do recommend shopping around first to get an idea on price.
+Prices are going to be pretty fixed, because of park costs, but we do recommend shopping around first to get an idea of price.
 This is how our group arranged our trip.